EMI vs. EMC: The Differences Between EMI and EMC

 Electromagnetic interference and electromagnetic compatibility are terms used when referring to the regulatory testing of electronics.
 But despite their similar-sounding names, they are not completely alike.
 Curious about the differences between EMI and EMC?
-Here is what makes them unique.
+Find out the advantages and disadvantages of EMI versus EMC.

 Electromagnetic Interference (EMI)